Sivamani (film)

-Sivamani is a 2003 Indian Telugu-language romantic action film written, directed and produced by Puri Jagannadh on Vaishno Academy banner.
-The film stars Nagarjuna Akkineni, Rakshitha, Asin and Prakash Raj.
+Sivamani 9848022338 is a 2003 Indian Telugu-language romantic action film co-written, directed and produced by Puri Jagannadh on Vaishno Academy banner.
+The film stars Nagarjuna Akkineni, Asin, Rakshitha, and Prakash Raj.
 It has music composed by Chakri.
 A part of the story has been taken from the movie Message in a Bottle released in 1999 which in turn was inspired by Message in a Bottle - the Nicholas Sparks novel.

 Plot

-Pallavi, a newspaper editor, finds a mysterious, intriguing, and typed love letter in a bottle in the seashore.
+Pallavi, a newspaper editor, finds a mysterious typed love letter in a bottle in the seashore.
 She is fascinated by it and shows it to her colleagues.
 They print it in their newspaper and get numerous responses.
-Pallavi, due to her personal curiosity, tries to reach Sivamani, and he ignores her.
-Rajnikanth helps Pallavi in getting close to Sivamani, and later Sivamani's past gets revealed.
+Pallavi, due to her personal curiosity, tries to reach Sivamani, but he ignores her.
+Rajnikanth helps Pallavi get close to Sivamani, and his past is revealed.
 Sivamani is an honest cop in Visakhapatnam (Vizag).
 He falls in love with Vasanta, who aspires to become a singer.
 Dattu is a mafia don, whom Sivamani troubles a lot.

-Incidentally, Vasanta is distantly related to Dattu, and both of them belong to Kerala.
-In the course of events, Sivamani's mother gets paralyzed.
-Sivamani and Vasanta take her to Kerala to get the state's Ayurveda treatments.
+Vasanta is distantly related to Dattu, and both of them are from Kerala.
+In the course of events, Sivamani's mother becomes paralyzed.
+Sivamani and Vasanta take her to Kerala to get Ayurveda treatments.
 Dattu is also in Kerala, and his mission is to get his revenge by taking Vasanta away from Sivamani.
 Vasanta becomes mute after Dattu punctures her voice box.
 The rest of the story is about how Sivamani gets Vasanta back with Pallavi's help.